Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems: Numerical experiments

 where $MSE$ denotes the mean-squared error between the reconstructed and original image, and $V$ represents the maximum fluctuation in the original image data type ($V=255$ is used in our experiments).
 Clearly, the larger the value of PSNR, the higher the reconstruction quality.

-The results in terms of PSNR with the sampling rate $\kappa=0.3,0.4,0.5$ are summarized in Tab. \ref{table-PSNR}, from which we see that HBROTP is always superior to OMP and inferior to $\ell_1$-min in reconstruction quality.
-For ROTP-type algorithms with $\kappa=0.4, 0.5$, the PSNR of HBROTP exceed that of ROTP2, PGROTP at least 1.88 dB for Lena and 1.32 dB for Peppers, respectively.
+The results in terms of PSNR with sampling rates $\kappa=0.3,0.4,0.5$ are summarized in Tab. \ref{table-PSNR}, from which we see that HBROTP is always superior to OMP and inferior to $\ell_1$-min in reconstruction quality.
+For ROTP-type algorithms with $\kappa=0.4, 0.5$, the PSNR values of HBROTP exceed that of ROTP2, PGROTP at least 1.88 dB for \emph{Lena} and 1.32 dB for \emph{Peppers}, respectively.
 In other cases, ROTP2 and PGROTP obtained better results than HBROTP in reconstruction quality.
-In particular, the performance of ROTP2 and PGROTP are always equivalent or superior to $\ell_1$-min for Baboon.
-In the meantime, the performance of HBROTP in the visual qualities with $\kappa=0.3,0.4,0.5$ are displayed in Fig. \ref{Image}.
+In particular, the performances of ROTP2 and PGROTP are always equivalent or superior to $\ell_1$-min for \emph{Baboon}.
+In the meantime, the comparison of visual quality for the constructed images by HBROTP with $\kappa=0.3,0.4,0.5$ is displayed in Fig. \ref{Image}.
 It can be seen that the reconstruction quality has been significantly improved for three images as the sampling rate $\kappa$ is ranged from $0.3$ to $0.5$, and the best visual results have been achieved around $\kappa=0.5$.